Cryptocarya melanocarpa: Description

 Cryptocarya melanocarpa is a tree that typically grows to a height of up to 20 m, its stems sometimes buttressed.
 Its leaves are hairy, glaucous, elliptic to oblong to lance-shaped, 65–135 mm long and 20–55 mm wide, on a petiole 8–16 mm long.
 The flowers are arranged in panicles mainly in leaf axils or on the ends of branches and are usually shorter than the leaves.
 They are creamy-green and unpleasantly perfumed.
 The perianth tube is 1.0–1.1 mm long and 1.0–1.4 mm wide.
 The outer anthers are 0.5–0.7 mm long, 0.4–0.5 mm wide and glabrous, the inner anthers 0.5–0.8 mm long and about 0.4 mm wide.
 Flowering occurs from January to March, and the fruit is a spherical or flattened spherical, black drupe, about 8–10 mm long and 9.0–10.5 mm wide with white or sometimes cream coloured cotyledons.

 Taxonomy

 Cryptocarya melanocarpa was first formally described in 1989 by Bernard Hyland in Australian Systematic Botany from specimens he collected near the Gillies Highway in 1983.
 The specific epithet (melanocarpa) means 'black-fruited'.

 Distribution and habitat

-Cryptocarya melanocarpa grows in rainforest at altitudes between 700 and 1100 m between the Windsor Tableland and Millaa Millaa in north Queensland.
+Cryptocarya melanocarpa grows in rainforest from 700 to 1100 m elevation between the Windsor Tableland and Millaa Millaa in north Queensland.